 About the position:

-The Community-Engaged CoLab is seeking to recruit two Mi’kmaw graduate students for the Master of Environmental Studies program at Dalhousie University.
+The Community-Engaged CoLab is seeking to recruit two Indigenous graduate students for the Master of Environmental Studies, Master of Resource and Environmental management, or Master of Marine Management programs at Dalhousie University.

+will inform future research initiatives affecting Mi’kmaw communities in Mi’kma’ki.
 This project is led by Unama’ki Institute for Natural Resources (UINR) www.uinr.ca and has been developed collaboratively by UINR and Dalhousie

 About the Program:

 completed under the supervision of SRES faculty member(s).
 For this project, supervision will also include project partners from UINR.

 as well as Dalhousie University are also available to graduate students.

 If you are interested in applying or have queries, please reach out to Dr. Melanie Zurba (Melanie.Zurba@dal.ca).
 Applications will be evaluated on an ongoing basis.
 However, applicants must consider institutional deadlines for the